jaxcore/bumblebee-hotword/README.md

 - use ES6 syntax
 - converted to EventEmitter, emits "hotword" event
 - changed .sensitivity() to .setSensitivity()
+- created a simple "basic" example
+- added Text-to-Speech (jaxcore-say) to the full-example
-- added additional sounds to the example
+- added additional sounds to the full-example